jweissman/slang/README.md

     g = (x) => x+x^2+1

+You can also omit the parens around the formal parameters in many cases:

+    h = x,y => x * y

 Invoke these functions with parens:

     g(3) # => 13

-You can also omit parentheses if there are arguments:
+You can also often omit parentheses as long as there are arguments:

     g 4 # => 21

+#### Functional Thinking

-Just `g` is the lambda itself; that is, without parens or args, you might be trying to use `g` as a function-valued variable, so Slang won't evaluate it on the spot, but rather return the lambda as a value.
-In the repl this return value looks like "`lambda`" when inspected.
+If there are no arguments, just `g` without parens denotes the lambda itself; that is, without parens or args, you might be trying to use `g` as a function-valued variable, so Slang won't evaluate it on the spot, but rather return the lambda as a value.
+In the repl this return value looks like the derived function source when inspected.

 ### Strings